joshstevens19/rindexer/README.md

 This
 is the cli for rindexer, it contains all the logic for the cli and is how users interact with rindexer.

-### postgraphile
+### graphql

-This is the postgraphile plugin for rindexer GraphQL, we package it into a binary and run it within the rindexer to avoid having to have node installed on the machine running it.
+This is the express project which leverages postgraphile rindexer GraphQL, we package it into a binary and run it within the rindexer to avoid having to have node/postgraphile installed on the machine running it.

 ### documentation